dotkernel/api-documentation/docs/book/v4/core-features/authorization.md

 ## Configuration

-DotKernel API makes use of `mezzio-authorization-rbac` and includes the full configuration.
+Dotkernel API makes use of `mezzio-authorization-rbac` and includes the full configuration.

 The configuration file for the role and permission definitions is `config/autoload/authorization.global.php`.